angel-dart/angel/build_jael/README.md

 Pass `minify: true` in the build configuration to produce "minified" HTML, without newlines or whitespace (other than where it is required).

+## Strict Variable Resolution
+By default, identifiers pointing to non-existent symbols return `null`.
+To disable this and throw an error when an undefined symbol is referenced, set `strict: true` in `build.yaml`.

 To apply additional transforms to parsed documents, provide a set of `patch` functions, like in `package:jael_preprocessor`.